MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/ucma-applications-coexistence-migration-and-upgrade-scenarios.md

 6. Stop Lync Server 2013 Front End service and then restart it.

 7. Install the application software in the trusted application pool created in step 3.
-Stop at the point you are asked to create a contact object for the application.
+Stop at the point you're asked to create a contact object for the application.
 For more information, see [Activating a UCMA 4.0 trusted application](activating-a-ucma-4-0-trusted-application.md).

 8. Run the **Move-CsApplicationEndpoint** cmdlet to move the contact object from the UCMA 2.0 application pool to the UCMA 4.0 application pool.
 Use the –**Force** parameter.
 Run this cmdlet with the needed values for each contact object that your application uses.